ferrous-systems/embedded-trainings-2020/embedded-workshop-book/src/radio-out.md

 # Radio Out

-Open the `src/bin/radio-send.rs` file.
+✅ Open the `src/bin/radio-send.rs` file.

 In this section you'll send radio packets from the DK to the Dongle and get familiar with the different settings of the radio API.

-First run the program as it is.
-You should new output in the output of the `serial-term` program.
+✅ First run the program `radio-send.rs` as it is.
+You should see new output in the output of the `serial-term` program.

 ``` console
 $ serial-term